snapboard/snapboard-blog/content/weekly/week-001-yc-interview/index.md

 It's a Saturday, but the girlfriend is away at a festival, so that means I'll be working today. 🤓

-As I said yesterday, I need to focus more on getting a baseline of integrations/cards added each day.
-So this will be the first thing I do each day.
+You'll notice, I've also added a tag to each action item below.
+I want to make sure that I make progress with each of the following every day:

+ - #cards - adding new integrations and cards
+ - #marketing - getting people to visit to [snapboard.io](https://snapboard.io)
+ - #optimize - small changes which increase conversion - getting more people to signup and create cards
+ - #talk - keep talking to users (which should help shape the above items)

+So here are my goals/tasks for today:

- - [ ] Create 6 integrations
+ - [ ] Create 6 integrations #cards
+ - [x] Added webhook logic (required for Github integration) #cards
- - [ ] Add Snaboard to Webframe
+ - [x] Add Snaboard to Webframe #marketing
- - [ ] Start facebook for Facebook approval
+ - [ ] Start Facebook approval #cards
- - [ ] Add formula dropdown
+ - [ ] Add formula dropdown #feature
- - [ ] Updates to the homepage for Snapboard
+ - [ ] Updates to the homepage for Snapboard #optimize

 #### New Cards

  - [x] YouTube - Video Stats
- - [ ] Firebase - new users over time
+ - [x] Firebase - new users over time
+ - [ ] **Github** - Issues
+ - [ ] **Github** - Repos
+ - [ ] **Trello** - Cards assigned to me
+ - [ ] **Wufoo** - number of response to form
- - [ ]
+ - [ ] **Wufoo** - chart with question response totals

+**Bold** for new integrations

 #### A better way to handle imported data?

 Having worked with the YouTube data import today, it seems like we may need a better way to work with the data we import.
 The problem is, some APIs produce a fairly complex multi-depth response (YouTube is a case in point).
 It returns multiple types of ID, sometimes it's a string, sometimes it's an object!
 Even the title of a video is not at the root level (you have to use `snippet.title` 🤯)?!
-If all this sounds confusing 😅 - just take from it that YouTube's API is a mess, and I don't want to pass this mess and complexity onto the user.
+If all this sounds confusing, it is! 😅 YouTube's API is a mess (and I'm sure it's not the only one), and I don't want to pass this mess and complexity onto users.
 So I'm considering tampering/normalizing the data to make it easier to understand and use.

 The other benefit of normalizing the data in some way, is that if I can find a way to normalize similar types of data across apps, it means that the same card will work across apps too - so the user can seamlessly switch.
 Imagine a chat card that you can seamlessly switch between Intercom, Slack or Drift?